< Scapular region >

 The subcutaneous tissue that supports the mammary glands determines the size of a breast.
 A woman with small breasts usually has a normal amount of mammary glands, but small amount of subcutaneous tissue.
 In the subcutaneous tissue, there are suspensory ligaments of breast to maintain the shape of the breast.

 The level of the breast is R2–R6 (Fig. 2-6), and the level of the nipple, located at the center of the breast, is R4.

 Fig. 2-8.
 Pectoralis major.

-The lateral half of the clavicle is occupied by the deltoid muscle (Fig. 2-1).
+The lateral 1/2 of clavicle is occupied by the deltoid muscle (Fig. 2-1).
 In the surface anatomy, we can see a slight depression between the deltoid muscle and the pectoralis major, which is called the deltopectoral triangle.
 The deltopectoral triangle is also the entry site for the cephalic vein (Fig. 2-22).

-Interestingly, the actions of the pectoralis major (adduction, medial rotation of humerus) are similar to that of the latissimus dorsi (adduction, medial rotation, extension of humerus) (Figs. 1-3, 2-3) due to their identical insertion (intertubercular groove) (Figs. 2-5,18).
+Interestingly, the actions of the pectoralis major (adduction, medial rotation of the humerus) are similar to that of the latissimus dorsi (adduction, medial rotation, extension of the humerus) (Figs. 1-3, 2-3) due to their identical insertion (intertubercular groove) (Figs. 2-5,18).

 Fig. 2-9.
 Pectoralis minor, subclavius.